State of Washington Classified Job Specification

 Typical Work

-Patrols fresh and saltwater ways and adjacent lands by vessels, auto, foot, ORV, etc., to enforce state fisheries and wildlife laws and regulations and federal and tribal laws; monitors commercial, recreational and tribal harvest of food fish, game fish, shellfish, game animals and birds; checks commercial and recreational licenses, monitors buyers and processors of food fish and shellfish; checks special license holders and permittee to ensure compliance;
+Patrols fresh and saltwater waterways and adjacent lands by vessel, vehicle, aircraft or foot to enforce state and federal laws, fisheries and wildlife laws and regulations; monitors commercial, recreational and tribal harvest of food fish, game fish, shellfish, game animals and birds; checks commercial and recreational licenses, monitors buyers and processors of food fish and shellfish; checks special license holders and permittees to ensure compliance;

-Monitors compliance with hydraulic codes, Forest Practices Act, Model Litter Control Act, ORV activities; sanitary shellfish laws, watercraft registration and boating safety regulations, use of departmental lands, wildlife areas, and access areas;
+Monitors compliance with hydraulic codes, Forest Practices Act, Model Litter Control Act, sanitary shellfish laws, watercraft registration and boating safety regulations, use of departmental lands, wildlife areas, and access areas;

-Responds to and resolves wildlife problems dealing with human health and safety.
+Responds to and resolves wildlife conflicts dealing with public health and safety;

 Responds to violation reports, gathers evidence, makes arrests, organizes and coordinates investigations of suspected violations, conducts surveillance, participates in searches, interviews witnesses and suspects, secures and serves search warrants, prepares case reports, maintains liaison with local and federal law enforcement agencies;